Nicosia: Ottoman rule

-On 1 July 1570, the city came under the rule of the Ottomans.
-On 22 July, Piali Pasha, having captured Paphos, Limassol and Larnaca, marched his army towards Nicosia and laid siege to the city.
-The city lasted 40 days under siege until its fall on 9 September 1570.
-The story of the Cypriot martyr Arnaude de Rocas dates from the fall of Nicosia.
-Some 20,000 residents died during the siege and every church, public building, and palace was looted.
-Nicosia had an estimated population of 21,000 before the Ottoman conquest, and based on the Ottoman census data of 1572, the population had been reduced to 1,100–1,200.
-The devastation of the city was so extensive that for a few years after the conquest, a number of villages on the island had a larger population than Nicosia.
-The main Latin churches were converted into mosques, such as the conversion of the Cathedral of Saint Sophia.
+On 1 July 1570, the city came under Ottoman rule.
+On 22 July, having captured Paphos, Limassol and Larnaca, Piali Pasha marched his army towards Nicosia and laid siege to the city.
+The city withstood the siege for 40 days before falling on 9 September 1570.
+The story of the Cypriot martyr Arnaude de Rocas dates back to the fall of Nicosia.
+Approximately 20,000 residents died during the siege, and nearly every church, public building, and palace was looted.
+Nicosia had an estimated population of 21,000 before the Ottoman conquest, but Ottoman census data from 1572, indicate the population had fallen to between 1,100 and 1,200.
+The devastation was so extensive that for several years after the conquest, some villages on the island had larger populations than Nicosia.
+The principal Latin churches were converted into mosques, including the Cathedral of Saint Sophia.

-Nicosia was the seat of the pasha, the Greek archbishop, the dragoman and the qadi.
-The Palazzo del Governo of Venetian times became the seat of the pasha, the governor of Cyprus, and the building was renamed as the konak or seraglio (saray).
-The square outside was known as Seraglio Square or Sarayonu (literally front of the Saray), as it is known to the present day.
-The saray was demolished in 1904 and the present block of government offices built on the site.
+Nicosia served as the seat of the pasha, the Greek archbishop, the dragoman, and the qadi.
+The Venetian-era Palazzo del Governo became the residence of the pasha, the governor of Cyprus, and the building was renamed to the konak or seraglio (saray).
+The square outside became known as Seraglio Square or Sarayönü (literally "front of the Saray"), a name it retains today.
+The saray was demolished in 1904 and the current block of government offices were built on the site.

-When the newly settled Turkish population arrived, they generally lived in the north of the old riverbed.
-Greek Cypriots remained concentrated in the south, where the Archbishopric of the Orthodox Church was built.
-Other ethnic minority groups such as the Armenians and Latins came to be settled near the western entry into the city at Paphos Gate.
+The newly settled Turkish population generally occupied the north of the old riverbed.
+Greek Cypriots remained concentrated in the south, where the Archbishopric of the Orthodox Church was located.
+Other ethnic minorities, such as the Armenians and Latins came to be settled near the city's western entrance at Paphos Gate.

-The names of the 12 quarters into which Nicosia was originally divided at the time of the Ottoman Conquest are said to be derived from the 12 generals in command of divisions of the Ottoman army at the time.
-Each general being posted to a quarter, that quarter (with two exceptions) was known by his name as follows:
+The names of the 12 quarters into which Nicosia was originally divided after the Ottoman Conquest are said to derive from the 12 generals who commanded divisions of the Ottoman army at the time.
+Each general was posted to a quarter, which - with two exceptions - was known by his name: